 Three sandwiches on the standard Togo’s menu are built without meat, and each one stands up well as a full meal once it is dressed Togo’s Style.

-- #15 Greek Veggie: Hummus, cucumbers, feta, and roasted red bell peppers with balsamic dressing, served Togo’s Style.
-This is the most flavor-forward veggie sub and the easiest one to take vegan — just ask the team to skip the feta.
+- #15 Greek Veggie: Hummus, cucumbers, feta, and roasted red peppers with balsamic dressing, served Togo’s Style.
+This is the most flavor-forward veggie sub.
+It also takes vegan the easiest, since you just ask the team to skip the feta.

 - #21 Cali Veggie: Avocado, cucumbers, double provolone, and mayo, served Togo’s Style.
-Skip the mayo and provolone for a fully vegan build, or leave them in for a creamy California-style sandwich.
+Skip the mayo and provolone for a fully vegan build, or leave them in for a creamy, California-style sandwich loaded with fresh avocado.

-- #22 Cheese: Triple-melted cheddar on toasted bread.
+- #22 Cheese: Triple-melted cheddar on toasted bread, basically a grilled cheese.
 It’s the simplest item on the menu and a reliable hot vegetarian option, especially with a side of soup.

-“Togo’s Style” adds lettuce, tomato, red onions, pickles, sliced pepperoncini, and salt and pepper at no extra charge, which is an easy way to bulk up any of the veggie subs.
+“Togo’s Style” adds free toppings to any sub: lettuce, tomatoes, red onions, pickles, sliced pepperoncini, and salt and pepper at no extra charge.
+It’s an easy way to bulk up any of the veggie sandwiches with more vegetables.

 Salads and Wraps